 So, how should HOA enforce rules in their community?

 1. Check the Bylaws

-The association’s CC&Rs and/or bylaws contains most — if not all — of the rules and regulations that should be enforced in the community.
-When homeowners join the community, they sign a contract and obligates them to follow all the stipulations.
+The association’s CC&Rs and/or bylaws contain most — if not all — of the rules and regulations that should be enforced in the community.
+When homeowners join the community, they sign a contract that obligates them to follow all the stipulations.